Sysadmins love it! Yes, you can popup the QAP menu over the Windows Console (CMD command line utility) and the newer PowerShell application.

 Yes.
 Quick Access Popup supports regular file system folders and UNC locations like network folders or WebDAV folders (Sharepoint libraries, etc.).

-In a file Explorer, if a location is password protected, you may need to be logged in manually *before* navigating to it using Quick Access Popup.
+In Windows Explorer, if a location is password protected, you may need to be logged in manually *before* navigating to it using Quick Access Popup.

 Yes.
 Tech support, sysadmin and other power users love it!

 In any file path (folder, document or application), the system environment variables like %appdata%, %public%, %temp% or %userprofile% (etc.) are supported in favorite location (for example: "%appdata%\Microsoft\Templates" will take you to the folder "C:\Users\[username]\AppData\Roaming\Microsoft\Templates").

 System variables can also be inserted in favorite advanced settings Parameters, Launch with this application and Start in.
 See What are favorites advanced settings?

 You can also enter a location without path.
 In this case, the file is searched in the PATH environment variable directories or in app paths in the Windows registry.
 See Can I use relative paths in favorite settings?.

 Yes.
 You can enter path such using the